mahdeslami11/jalil-saboorizadeh-Multi-speaker-Neural-Vocoder/README.md

 To train the model you need to run `run.sh`.
 All model hyper-parameters as well as the speech conditioners' and wav directories are settable in the command line.
 Most hyper-parameters have sensible default values, so you don't need to provide all of them.

 The results - training log, loss plots, model checkpoints and generated samples will be saved in `results/`.

-We also have an option to monitor the metrics using [CometML](https://www.comet.ml/).
-To use it, just pass your API key as `--comet_key` parameter to `train.py`.